jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/01/technology/tiktok-sale-trump-ban.html.html.md

 <div class="css-1fanzo5 StoryBodyCompanionColumn">

 <div class="css-53u6y8">

+The proposed divestment would not necessarily affect the company’s operations outside the United States.
+TikTok has offices and users around the globe.
+It has said it has 100 million users in the United States.

 “While we do not comment on rumors or speculation, we are confident in the long-term success of TikTok,” a company representative said on